 Any post-withdrawal disbursement will be made from available grant funds before loan funds.
+Post-withdrawal disbursements from grant funds will be disbursed to the student account within 45 days.
+Post-withdrawal disbursements from loan funds will be disbursed within 30 days; however, require written acceptance by the student.
 Post-withdrawal disbursements may be used to cover any outstanding charges on the student's account.
 If the student is due a post-withdrawal disbursement from a loan, the College will require written confirmation from the borrower before making the post-withdrawal disbursement.
-The College will notify the student and/or parent PLUS loan borrower within 30 days of the date the institution determined that the student withdrew if the student is due a post-withdrawal disbursement.
+The College will notify the student and/or parent PLUS loan borrower within 30 days of the date the institution determined that the student withdrew if the student is due a postwithdrawal disbursement.
 The notification will contain the request to confirm the post-withdrawal disbursement.
-It will also explain that will occur if the student and/or parent PLUS borrower do not wish to obtain the post-withdrawal disbursement will be issued to the appropriate individual via eRefund or paper check.
+It will also explain that will occur if the student and/or parent PLUS borrower do not wish to obtain the post-withdrawal disbursement.
+Any post-withdrawal disbursement will be issued to the appropriate individual via eRefund or paper check.